Atalanta/cucumber-chef/README.md

     $ cucumber-chef info

-At present, Cucumber-Chef only allows one test lab per AWS account and Opscode Hosted Chef account.
+At present, Cucumber-Chef only allows one test lab per AWS account.
+In practice, this has not been a constraint.
+LXC is incredibly lightweight, and a large number of containers can be provisioned on even a small EC2 instance.

 ### Example Test Run